Commercial Roofing Contractor

 EPDM is one of the most commonly installed roof systems on flat commercial roofs today.
 It is an extremely durable synthetic rubber, similar to that of a tire.
 Though black is a standard in the Midwest, it also comes in white.

 The material comes in rolls, typically 10’ wide but sometimes wider depending on the job.
-The seaming is done by cleaning, priming, taping with slice tape between the layers, and sometimes taping over the top of spliced taped seam with a cover tape as a design enhancing detail providing longer life and warranty period.
+The seaming is done by cleaning, priming, and taping with slice taping between the layers.
+Sometimes taping over the top of a spliced taped seam with a cover tape, acts as a design enhancing detail providing longer life and warranty period.

 With demand increasing for heat-reflective and energy efficient roofing systems, TPO single-ply roofing membranes are among the fastest growing commercial roofing products.
 If EPDM can be compared to “rubber,” TPO can be compared to plastic.
 It is most commonly used in white, but gray and tan are available.
 It can also be made in custom colors if necessary.